amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 And they shall rise and cast their mantles by,
 Erect and strong and visioned, in the day
 That rings the knell of Curfew o'er the sway
-Of prejudice ó who reels with mortal cry
+Of prejudice ‚Äî who reels with mortal cry
 To lift no more her leprous, blinded eye.
 Reft of the fetters, far more cursed than they
 Which held dominion o'er human clay.
 The spirit soars aloft where rainbows lie.

-Like joyful exiles swift returning home ó
+Like joyful exiles swift returning home ‚Äî
 The rhythmic chanson of their eager feet.
 While voices strange to ecstasy, long dumb.
 Break forth in major rhapsodies, full sweet.